bbauska/Anti-Project2025/anti.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Housing Equity</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Project 2025: The next administration should “immediately end the Biden Administration’s PAVE policies.”
+<p>Project 2025: The next administration should “immediately end the Biden Administration’s PAVE
+policies.”
 “Additionally, departmental leadership should: 1.
-Immediately end the Biden Administration’s Property Appraisal and Valuation Equity (PAVE) policies and reverse any Biden Administration actions that threaten to undermine the integrity of real estate appraisals.28” [Department of Housing and Urban Development, Project 2025, accessed 6/24/24]
+Immediately end the Biden Administration’s Property Appraisal and Valuation Equity (PAVE) policies and reverse any Biden Administration actions that threaten to undermine the integrity of real estate appraisals.28” [Department of Housing and Urban Development, Project 2025, accessed 6/24/24]</p>

 <ul>
   <li>● PAVE is a set of guidelines producing home appraisals free of racial and ethnic biases.